-‘Silent Voices’ has been fostered by three individuals who experienced parental alcohol misuse growing up.
+‘Silent Voices’ has been fostered by three individuals who experienced parental problem alcohol use growing up.
 The emotional trauma of this experience is significant and, for many complex reasons, is a situation very few people feel able to speak about.

 When we don’t speak out it remains hidden.
 Those in the situation may feel isolated, unable to seek help and wondering if this is an experience that is unique to them.

-This isolation facilitates a lack of recognition of the impact of parental alcohol misuse and consequently, limits the supports available to children, both past and present, dealing with the emotional trauma.
+This isolation facilitates a lack of recognition of the impact of parental problem alcohol use and consequently, limits the supports available to children, both past and present, dealing with the emotional trauma.

-‘Everyone in Ireland has an alcoholic in the family’ – the prevalence of alcohol misuse in Ireland means this common assertion is very real to many.
+‘Everyone in Ireland has an alcoholic in the family’ – the prevalence of alcohol use in Ireland means this common assertion is very real to many.

 Carol Fawsitt, Marion Rackard and Barbara Whelan.

 Carol Fawsitt is a Consultant Solicitor.
 Carol qualified as a Solicitor in 1980 and established her own niche practice, Fawsitt Solicitors, in 1987 specialising in Employment Law.
 In 2006, her practice merged with Hayes solicitors, where Carol was a Senior Partner and Head of the Employment Law Department in Hayes until 2014.

 Carol has lectured to the Law Society and was a Tutor to the Society’s Law School on Employment Law.
 Carol is a founding member of the Employment Law Association of Ireland (ELAI) and was Chair of the Association (2010-15).